matthew-brett/scipy-meson-work/farewell_distutils.md

 ## Backends not implementing PEP517

 These are backends that replace, extend or hijack the `setup.py` Setuptools backend to do the work of building.
-One common option is to extend the Setuptools / Distutils as a *build engine*.
+One common option is to extend the Setuptools / Distutils as a *build system*.

 * Numpy distutils.
 Numpy distutils extends Setuptools / Distutils in various ways, including much utility code for dealing with compiling Fortran, and for custom configuration of sub-packages.
 * [Scikit-build](https://scikit-build.readthedocs.io): Use with `from skbuild
   import setup` in `setup.py` file.
-Scikit-build uses CMake as a build engine.
+Scikit-build uses CMake as a build system.

 ## Integration frontend